Jef-Jkn/mac-config/README.md

-# Steps to configure Gillimac
+# Steps to configure a new mac

 ## Run this README
 Running this command will extract all of the code blocks from this README to README.sh and run it.